Building-in-house/.github/profile/README.md

 ## <a id="about-us"></a>🏢 About Us

 Building In-House is more than an organization; it's a movement.
 We are a collective of passionate engineers, designers, researchers, developers, and visionaries committed to building world-class, indigenous hardware and software capabilities for India and the world.
-Our crowd-sourced model enables us to tap into the vast talent pool and foster collaborative innovation across the full stack, from silicon to application layer.
+Our crowd-sourced model enables us to tap into the vast talent pool and foster collaborative innovation across the all stack, from silicon to application layer.

 ---